e-conomic/vml-docs/docs/smartscan.md

 ### Valet Key Request

-You provide an list of tags and get back a token.
+You provide a sub(ject) and get back a token.
+The subject is optional, but highly recommended.

-The tags will later be used for tagging any data stored by smartscan, so you can later delete said data for GDPR compliance.
-We recommend using tags like agreement numbers, user ids etc.
+The subject will later be used for tagging any data stored by smartscan, so you can later delete said data for GDPR compliance.
+You will be able to add additional tags when we store the data.

 You will get back an ID and a Token.
 The ID is not currently used, but we plan to support revoking tokens by ID.

+You can set a custom expiration date by providing an unix timestamp in the field "exp", but it has to be less than 48 hours in the future.
+We only support short lived tokens for the valet key flow.
+The default expiry is 8 hours.

 ```json
 POST /v1/access/valetkey HTTP/2